Emergent evolution: Early roots

-The idea of an emergent quality that was something new in nature was further taken up by George Henry Lewes (1874–1875), who again noted, as with Galen earlier, that these evolutionary "emergent" qualities are distinguishable from adaptive, additive "resultants."
-Henry Drummond in The Descent of Man (1894) stated that emergence can be seen in the fact that the laws of nature are different for the organic or vital compared to the inertial inorganic realm.
+The idea of an entirely novel emergent quality was further taken up by George Henry Lewes (1874–1875), who reiterated Galen's distinction between evolutionary "emergent" qualities and adaptive, additive "resultants."
+Henry Drummond in The Descent of Man (1894) stated that emergence can be seen in the fact that the laws of nature are different for the organic or vital compared to inert inorganic matter.